 This is how you build up context across the flow.
 A prompt step can analyze documents from an upload step.
 A drafting step can pull together the results of a research step and a review step into a final memo.

-Saving
+Saving and running

-Click Save when your workflow is ready.
+Click Save and run when your workflow is ready.
 You’ll give it a name, an optional description, and a language.
 You can also tag it with practice areas to make it easier to find later.
 If you want to make it available to your whole organization, check Request to make organizational — an admin will review and approve it.
-A workflow must be saved before it can be run.Running a workflow
+The workflow begins executing as soon as it’s saved — there’s no separate run button in the builder.
+The sidebar switches to run mode, showing each step’s status as it progresses:- Pending — waiting to start

 - In progress — currently running